radhikark0707/ICT_Internship_Cholesterol_Prediction/README.md

-#Cholesterol Prediction using Ensemble and Stacking Models
+## Cholesterol Prediction using Ensemble and Stacking Models
--Table of Contents
+- Table of Contents
--Introduction
+- Introduction
--Project Overview
+- Project Overview
--Datasets Used
+- Datasets Used
--Data Preprocessing
+- Data Preprocessing
--Feature Engineering
+- Feature Engineering
--Modeling Approach
+- Modeling Approach
--Stacking and Meta-Model
+- Stacking and Meta-Model
--Evaluation Metrics
+- Evaluation Metrics
--Results
+- Results
--Deployment
+- Deployment
--Conclusion
+- Conclusion
--Future Work
+- Future Work
--Acknowledgements
+- Acknowledgements
 Introduction
 This project aims to predict cholesterol levels using machine learning techniques on two separate health datasets.
 By leveraging feature engineering, advanced modeling techniques, and ensemble learning, this project attempts to create a robust predictive model that can assist in assessing cholesterol levels and identifying high-risk individuals.